 Given that simple, straightforward definition, then "higher" purpose or "greater" meaning can simply be defined as purpose or meaning beyond oneself—in essence, helping others grow as well as yourself.
 Yes, that it literally it.
 People who have a higher spiritual purpose devote themselves to grow their relationship with God, and people who have a higher purpose to help others will devote their lives to service.
 Many might have a "calling" where they spend their lives developing a skill set, such as a musical ability or medical skills, and using those skills to enrich or enhance others' lives.
 When you identify how you can best live your life while making others' lives better in the process, you'll have found a purpose beyond yourself and will feel the associated satisfaction that people looking for greater meaning seek to attain.

-Like I said, the answer is obvious.
+Like I said, understanding higher purpose or greater meaning is pretty easy.
 The harder question is how you find yours.
 Is this something you figure out with spiritual guidance, something you find within, or something you decide for yourself?
 Well, you have the option of taking any of these paths to finding higher purpose.
 Let's break down how this can work and how you'll know.

 Readers of The Meaning of Life will know that there are eight components that determine your sense of meaning and purpose in life: growth, experience, desire, belief, emotions, ethics, support, choice.
 The only thing that changes/differs in any individual’s purpose/goals are these eight components.
 For example, one person might want to grow financially by building a business and employing thousands of people, while another person might want to grow by starting a family and fostering its growth.
 In any growth journey, you grow in areas you want to focus on and believe you can, you can only grow through experience, and you feel fulfilled when you focus on the right areas.
 You do things in the right way, you get/provide help along the way, and you make life choices that determine your destiny.

 For higher meaning, you need certain things to be true about these eight concepts: